AmmanVMS/dynamic-website-reverse-proxy/README.md

 You put in your IP address, your server name and your port.
 When you submit, your website should be available under the hostname you entered.

+### Docker Image

+The server is available as a docker image from [niccokunzmann/dynamic-website-reverse-proxy](https://hub.docker.com/r/niccokunzmann/dynamic-website-reverse-proxy).

+    docker pull niccokunzmann/dynamic-website-reverse-proxy

 Setting up a Server
 -------------------